25 Aug Where Can I Travel?

 Travelers from states with a high incidence of COVID-19 are required to provide a negative COVID-19 test result not older than five days.
 Additional Information: U.S.V.I Dept of Tourism

 All inbound travelers must present a negative COVID-19 PCR test result not older than 72 hours.
 Additional Information: Discover Puerto Rico

 RESORTS & OTHER

-The time is near when Playa Resorts will soon be welcoming travelers once again!
-Resorts such as the Hyatt Ziva Cancun, Hyatt Ziva Puerto Vallarta, Hyatt Zilara Rose Hall in Jamaica, and the Hilton La Romana in Dominican Republic will resume operations beginning July 1, 2020.
+Resorts such as the Hyatt Ziva Cancun, Hyatt Ziva Puerto Vallarta, Hyatt Zilara Rose Hall in Jamaica, and the Hilton La Romana in Dominican Republic are now open for visitors.

 Sea World Resorts in Florida:

 Three SeaWorld parks opened on June 11, 2020.
 SeaWorld Orlando, Aquatica Orlando and Discovery Cove are open with capacity limitations and temporarily modified hours of operation.
 Reservations are required.